malvikasharan/APRICOT/README.md

 ####APRICOT libraries

+APRICOT is implemented in Python as a standalone and is executable on Unix systems.
 The git-repository for APRICOT can be [downloaded manually](https://github.com/malvikasharan/APRICOT/archive/master.zip) or locally cloned:

 `````
 $ git clone https://github.com/malvikasharan/APRICOT.git